KStasi/Ton-Dich5/README.md

 ## Project Stages

-NOTE: only part of the solution is implemented now.
+NOTE: only part of the solution is present in the master branch.
+Ther is full version in `with_random` branch.
+It is too expensive to be deployed and used.
+So it is optimizing now.

 ## How to use